fredrikskatland/osint_comments/README.md

 The OSINT Comments project consists of two main components:

 1. **OSINT Comments Core** - A framework for analyzing and processing comments
-2. **E24 Crawler** - A web crawler for collecting articles and comments from e24.no
+2. **E24 Crawler** - A web crawler for collecting articles from e24.no

 These components work together to create a pipeline for collecting, analyzing, and storing comments from online sources.